-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Edgewood is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Edgewood is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Edgewood who work in office and administrative support (13.31%), management occupations (12.66%), and sales jobs (9.02%).
+Unlike some cities, Edgewood isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Edgewood are a mix of both white- and blue-collar jobs.
+Overall, Edgewood is a city of sales and office workers, managers, and professionals.
+There are especially a lot of people living in Edgewood who work in sales jobs (14.10%), management occupations (14.08%), and office and administrative support (12.99%).

 Also of interest is that Edgewood has more people living here who work in computers and math than 95% of the places in the US.

 The most common language spoken in Edgewood is English.
-Other important languages spoken here include Slavic languages and Spanish.
+Other important languages spoken here include Italian and Russian.